 Treatments for Existing Windows

 - Tempera paint or soap.
 Mark the outside of the window with soap or tempera paint, which is inexpensive and long lasting.
-You can use either a grid pattern no more than 4 inches by 2 inches (see above), or get creative and paint patterns or artwork on your window.
+You can use either a grid pattern of 2 inches by 2 inches (see above), or get creative and paint patterns or artwork on your window.

 - Decals.
 Put decals, stickers, sun catchers, mylar strips, masking tape, or other objects (even sticky notes) on the outside surface of the window.
 These are only effective when spaced very closely (see above).
 Note that hawk silhouettes do little to deter birds.
 Remember: placing just one or two window stickers on a large window is not going to prevent collisions—they must cover most of the glass with the spaces between too narrow for birds to fly through.

 - Dot Patterns and Tape.
 Long-lasting tape products offer an easier way to apply the correct spacing of dots across your window.
 Products such as those available at Feather Friendly work well in preventing collisions.

 - Acopian Bird Savers.
 Also known as “zen curtains,” these closely spaced ropes hang down over windows.
 They do the work of tape or decals but are easier to install and can be aesthetically pleasing.
 They are highly effective and are the method we use to safeguard windows at the Cornell Lab headquarters.
 You can order them to fit your windows or make your own.